openego/eTraGo/doc/howToUse.rst

 parameters, calculation methods and scenario settings are set in a python dictionary called 'args'.
 It is crucial to understand these parameters.
 For example some of them contradict the usage of others.
-The documentation of all parameters being defined within the 'args' you find here: :meth:`etrago.appl.etrago`.
+You find the documentation of all defined parameters from the 'args' here:
+:meth:`etrago.appl.etrago`.

 The appl.py contains the etrago(args) function which uses the defined 'args' dictionary to start the desired calculation.